rasikabh/rasikabh.github.io/_pages/about.md

   - about.html
 ---

 Hi!
-I am a PhD student in computer science at NYU Tandon with a passion for teaching, and my advisor is Professor [Damon McCoy](http://damonmccoy.com).
+I am a final-semester PhD student in computer science at NYU Tandon with a passion for teaching, and my advisor is Professor [Damon McCoy](http://damonmccoy.com).
 My pronouns are she/her.
 My main research interests are cybersecurity, ethics, and social bias in machine learning!
 Lately I have been focusing on online harassment.
 I strongly believe that the most efficient path to ethical tech is to have computer/data scientists who reflect the population that their products are designed to affect.